Acts of the claimant: Ex turpi causa

 The policy is intended to prevent a claimant from seeking any benefit from their own unlawful acts.
-For example, in Meah v McCreamer (No. 2) (1986) 3 AER 897 (1986) 1 All ER 943 the claimant had been injured in a car accident and later sexually assaulted three women.
+For example, in Meah v McCreamer (No. 2) [1986] 3 All ER 897, [1986] 1 All ER 943 the claimant had been injured in a car accident and later sexually assaulted three women.
 He was denied the right to claim an indemnity from the driver of the car against the claims for compensation made by the victims of his criminal actions.
 The problem is that if the medical evidence of the head injury establishes that the criminal conduct would not have arisen "but for" the tort alleged then, in principle, damages should follow.
 If the claimant was not responsible for his behaviour and it had merely been anti-social rather than criminal behaviour, then damages would have been available, and it seems inconsistent to deny recovery because the involuntary behaviour happened to be "illegal".
 In Thankwell v Barclays Bank Plc.
-(1986) 1 AER 676, Hutchinson J. said (at p687) that the court would deny a claim when, "...in all the circumstances it would be an affront to the public conscience if by affording him the relief sought the court was seen to be indirectly assisting or encouraging the plaintiff in his criminal act."
-The logic of the "affront" may be more apparent in Clunis v Camden and Islington Health Authority (1998) 3 AER 180 where, two months after the claimant had been discharged from hospital after detention under s3 Mental Health Act 1983, he killed a stranger.
+[1986] 1 All ER 676, Hutchinson J. said (at p687) that the court would deny a claim when, "...in all the circumstances it would be an affront to the public conscience if by affording him the relief sought the court was seen to be indirectly assisting or encouraging the plaintiff in his criminal act."
+The logic of the "affront" may be more apparent in Clunis v Camden and Islington Health Authority where, two months after the claimant had been discharged from hospital after detention under s3 Mental Health Act 1983, he killed a stranger.
 He pleaded guilty to manslaughter on the ground of diminished responsibility.
 A claim against the hospital was struck out because it was based on the claimant's own illegal act.
-Similarly, in Revill v Newbery (1996) 2 WLR 239 a burglar was shot by an elderly man.
+Similarly, in Revill v Newbery a burglar was shot by an elderly man.
 In general terms, it is appropriate to deny burglars relief, e.g. that the injuries prevent the burglar from pursuing their successful career in crime may be true, but it would be an affront if such loss of earnings were recoverable.
 However, it would be a different matter if the householder uses excessive force and inflicts very severe injuries.
 In such cases, some relief for the injuries should be allowed, but subject to reduction for contributory negligence.